HelenGezahegn/aeye-alliance/README.md

 # AEyeAlliance
 AI4SocialGood Final Project: Braille to text converter (Optical Character Recognition/Optical Braille Recognition)

+<b>The main objectives of this project are to raise awareness of Braille and to bridge the gap of communication between blind and non-blind people.</b>

-WE ARE CONTINUING TO WORK ON THIS PROJECT [HERE](https://github.com/AEyeAlliance).
+<b><a href="https://github.com/AEyeAlliance">WE ARE CONTINUING TO WORK ON THIS PROJECT HERE.</a></b>

 ## About us ##
-We are a group of four undergraduate female students in computer science who are currently partaking in the AI4SocialGood Lab at McGill University.
+We are a group of four undergraduate female students in computer science who were part of the AI4SocialGood Lab 2018 at McGill University.
 Throughout the first 2 weeks of the lab, we learned about AI and machine learning techniques and are now applying this knowledge to solve a social problem.

 <p align="center">
   <img src="https://github.com/HelenG123/aeye-alliance/blob/master/static/grouppic.jpg?raw=true" />